ShindouAris/Backend_yt-dlp/Readme.md

 # Video Downloader API

-This project is a Flask-based API for downloading videos using `yt-dlp`.
+This project is a API for downloading videos using `yt-dlp`.
 It supports session management, automatic file cleanup, and cookie-based authentication for downloading videos from platforms requiring login.

 ---